-10. The Board of Managers shall have the exclusive right in its discretion to interpret the Plan (excluding Article XXV, for which the LTD Plan's Board of Managers has this exclusive right, as provided in Section 3 of that Article) and to decide all matters arising hereunder, including the right to remedy possible ambiguities, inconsistencies, or omissions.
+10. The Board of Managers shall have the absolute and exclusive right in its discretion to interpret the Plan (excluding Article XXV, for which the LTD Plan's Board of Managers has this exclusive right, as provided in Section 3 of that Article) and to decide all matters arising hereunder, including but not limited to resolving issues relating to a Participant's eligibility for Plan benefits and the nature, amount, conditions and duration of any Plan benefit, and the right to remedy possible ambiguities, inconsistencies, or omissions.